fspmarshall/bbmt-blog/episodes/episode-1.md

 Cryptographic hashing functions are a special subset of hashing functions which are suitable for use in cryptography.
-The goal of a cryptographic hashing function is the be a one-way function.
+The goal of a cryptographic hashing function is to be a one-way function.
 This means that it should, in theory, be impossible to reverse a hashing function and thereby determine what input values produced a given output.
 Furthermore, it should be infeasible to find two similar inputs which produce the same output (an event referred